madangryscientist/game-of-life/README.md

 # game-of-life
 Conways game of life
+## Notes
+* Game of Life is not good candidate for displaying my ability to you OOP, SOLID or Design patterns.
+* I haven't done desktop app since University, but the core algorithm is fine.
+* Perform of determining neighbors is not good, but I wanted to separate the logic of determining neighbors and whether a cell should life.

 ## Overview
 The Game of Life, also known simply as Life is a cellular automaton devised by